Novara-developer/Novara/README.md

    - anti-cheat / analytics / recommendation systems should also
      be explainable and refutable with evidence bundles.

-Planned structure (will be added step by step):
+Planned structure (to be added step by step):

 - `docs/` – Novara Manifesto and high-level design
 - `specs/` – **Novara Evidence Bundle v0.9** draft